hasithaa/bal.tips/content.en/docs/syntax/identifiers/index.md

 {{</md >}}

 * Use descriptive identifiers to make your code more readable and understandable.
-* Avoid using names that are either too long or too short.
-Longer names are easier to understand, but excessively long names can make your code less readable.
-Shorter names are easier to type, but names that are too short may not convey sufficient meaning, making your code less readable.
+  * But avoid using names that are too long or too short.
+Long names can be easier to understand, but excessively long names can make your code harder to read.
+Short names are easier to type, but they may not convey enough meaning, making your code less readable.
+  * Striking the right balance can be tricky, but it's a skill that you can develop over time.
 * Avoid using abbreviations in identifiers unless they are well-known and commonly used.
 * Be aware of the context in which you are using the identifier.
 Depending on the context, you may have to follow certain conventions.
 I will discuss some of these conventions later in this section.
 * Be aware of the difference between public and non-public identifiers.
 Public identifiers are visible outside the module, while non-public identifiers are visible only within the module.